 - Allow to sit for 5-10 minutes until the brown sugar dissolves completely into the butter/cheese mixture.

 - Next add vanilla, salt and enough powdered sugar to make a thick frosting.
 I used a large star tip to frost the cupcakes.
 If you don’t want as much frosting on these cupcakes, or plan on just spreading it on, you may halve the recipe for the frosting.
-But, why would you do that?2 teaspoons vanilla, dash of salt, 3 cups powdered sugar
+But, why would you do that?2 teaspoons vanilla, dash salt, 3 cups powdered sugar

 - Transfer frosting to a piping bag fitted with desired tip, pipe a generous amount onto each cupcake.
 Top (if desired) with a walnut half or a few chopped walnuts.2 Tablespoons walnuts